 Many agents even attend a special Disney “college” to make sure they know the best way to put your package together.

-The reason I prefer Destinations in Florida is because they are an earmarked agency with Disney.
+The reason I prefer authorized planners is because they are an earmarked agency with Disney.
 This means Disney recognizes them as an official agency.

 For a free service, I think that’s pretty cool.